webpack/webpack-cli/packages/webpack-cli/README.md

-  -o, --output-path string      Output location of the generated bundle -t, --target string[]         Sets the build target -w, --watch                   Watch for files changes --no-watch                    Negates watch
-  -h, --hot                     Enables Hot Module Replacement --no-hot                      Disables Hot Module Replacement -d, --devtool string          Controls if and how source maps are generated.
+  -o, --output-path string      Output location of the generated bundle -t, --target string[]         Sets the build target -w, --watch                   Watch for files changes --no-watch                    Do not watch for file changes -h, --hot                     Enables Hot Module Replacement --no-hot                      Disables Hot Module Replacement -d, --devtool string          Controls if and how source maps are generated.
-  --no-devtool                  Negates devtool
-  --prefetch string             Prefetch this request -j, --json string, boolean    Prints result as JSON or store it in a file --mode string                 Defines the mode to pass to webpack
+  --no-devtool                  Do not generate source maps --prefetch string             Prefetch this request -j, --json string, boolean    Prints result as JSON or store it in a file --mode string                 Defines the mode to pass to webpack